Q: What is NLP?

 • How to get rid of the barriers, conflicts or obstacles that prevent you from getting there.

-• How do you make what you want happen?
+• How do you make what you want to happen?
 (And this is the most important one.)

 What NLP teaches us is that we don’t need to be afraid of these questions any longer because by practicing NLP, and coaching NLP, we can unlock our own full potential and enrich the lives of others by allowing them to answer the very same questions.

-A : The form of hypnosis taught in NLP is known as Ericksonian Hypnosis – modelled on Dr. Milton Erickson.
+A: The form of hypnosis taught in NLP is known as Ericksonian Hypnosis – modeled on Dr. Milton Erickson.
 He had a form of very conversational hypnosis which altered the state of his patients without the use of ‘clinical’ hypnosis.
-Clinical hypnosis is what most people think of when they think of hypnosis – it is what is used on television, in movies and on stage.
-That, however is not the kind of hypnosis NLP uses.
+Clinical hypnosis is what most people think of when they think of hypnosis – it is what is used on television, in movies, and on stage.
+That, however, is not the kind of hypnosis NLP uses.

 • Discover, clarify, and align with what the client wants to achieve